When Main Water Lines Go Bad

 Nothing survives for an infinite amount of time.
 If your project goes far enough into the future, you will notice that each pipe and fixture in your home connected to the plumbing system will need to be replaced at some point.
 This includes the primary artery of your plumbing system, which is the water line that leads to your home.
 In other words, this is the water supply line.

-This is the pipe that connects the plumbing in your home to the municipal water supply.
+This is the pipe that connects the plumbing in your home to the municipal water Line.
 It is buried underground and runs parallel to the street.
-It acts as a point of connection between the two.
+It serves as a point of connection between the two.
 Even if your water line still has decades’ worth of service left in it, it is still a good idea to know its age, length, location, and even the material that it is formed from.
 This is because water lines can corrode over time and cause serious problems.
 Even if you have no idea what any of those things are, it’s still possible that this information will be helpful to you.

 Everything, from loading the dishes into the dishwasher to flushing the toilet, relies on the main water line to function properly.
 When there is a problem with that line, it will affect each and every appliance and plumbing item in your home.
-And if the pipe should burst or become damaged beyond the point of repair, there will be a restriction placed on access to running water until a replacement can be installed, which is often a process that takes several days to finish.
+If the pipe should burst or become damaged beyond the point of repair, there will be a restriction placed on access to running water until a replacement can be installed, which is often a process that takes several days to finish.

 If you’re lucky, the water line in your home will continue to deliver water to your faucets for at least the next seventy years.
-However, this is dependent on a great many other factors, and even if the majority of those other factors fall in your favour, there is still a chance that you will sustain some kind of loss.
+However, this is dependent on a great many other factors, and even if the majority of those other factors fall in your favor, there is still a chance that you will sustain some kind of loss.

 It is in the best interest of all parties involved to have as much lead time as possible before replacing the principal water line becomes necessary.
 This is because changing the line may be both disruptive and expensive.
 The most recommended technique for staying on top of this condition is to schedule a video inspection of your mainline approximately once every two years.
-This check should be planned to take place as we will demonstrate in the following section, the most significant threats to your mainline approach it very gradual.
+This check should be planned to take place as we will demonstrate in the following section, the most significant threats to your mainline approach it is very gradual.
 As a result, a camera inspection can give you a head start and put you in control of the project timeline by providing you with a head start that puts you in command of the project timeline.

 What Can Go Wrong